alexwlchan/alexwlchan.net/src/_drafts/sans-i-o-programming.md

 If you look at it, httplib does exactly what those BagIt libraries were doing, except with sockets instead of files.
 To handle a HTTP request, it reads data from a socket, does some parsing, reads some data from a socket, does some parsing, but if you're not doing HTTP over a socket, or you want to control that socket yourself, that doesn't work for you.
 Because the HTTP state machine logic in httplib is so closely tied to that logic, it's really hard to disentangle the two.

 Every time somebody wants to create a new HTTP library, they have to build their own interpretation of the parser and state machine.
-They're getting good code reuse, and that's kind of sad.
+They're getting no code reuse, and that's kind of sad.
 We're all told that code reuse is a good thing, we should strive to have more code reuse, so in something as fundamental as HTTP, maybe it's an anti-pattern that we don't seem to have as much code reuse as we would like.

 I want to unpack the problems of not having so much code reuse.